luanpanno/linux-development-setup/README.md

 3. Add permissions to allow the setup file to be executed

-        chmod +x setup.sh
+        chmod +x install.sh

-4. Then, execute the setup by running the following line
+4. Then, execute the `install.sh` by running the following line

-        ./setup.sh
+        ./install.sh

 This repository also contain some of my settings (like themes)!

 ## Additional commands

+The following commands are not installed with the main `install.sh` file, so you must install them separately.

 1. To install docker and docker-compose: